AEFeinstein/Super-2024-Swadge-FW/docs/tutorial.md

 For loops are extremely common, and they have their own loop counting variables built in. in this case, `idx`.
 YOu can see that first we set it's initial state to 0, tell it to continue until it matches the array size of `obstacleImages` and finally tell it to increment by one each loop (idx++).
 Note that if we want to, we can change idx inside the loop, but doing that thoughtlessly could get the computer stuck in the loop.
 The condition to exit the loop is that `idx` needs to be larger than the array, or 2.
 If we set `idx` to 0 at the end of each loop, the end of the loop will change the value to 1 and it will get stuck doing this infinitely.

 The "++" notation can be used on any variable.
-It's just faster to write `idx++;` than writing either `idx += 1;` or `idx = idx + 1;` and can sometimes be used in tricky ways to speed up the program, but that's far outside the scope of what someone new to developing needs to worry about. "--" works iun teh same way to subtract one.
+It's just faster to write `idx++;` than writing either `idx += 1;` or `idx = idx + 1;` and can sometimes be used in tricky ways to speed up the program, but that's far outside the scope of what someone new to developing needs to worry about. "--" works in the same way to subtract one.

 While loops check that a condition is true and loop if it's not. `while(y > 0) {}` will execute everything inside the curly braces until y is less than or equal to 0.
 It's important to update y inside the loop or the program will get stuck.